-- Air, train, or bus transportation (2 tickets for soloists, 4 tickets for trios, and 5 tickets for quartets) is provided for performers and chaperones* who live more than 4 hours away from the venue.
+- Air, train, or bus transportation (2 tickets for soloists and a maximum of 4 round-trip tickets for small ensembles) is provided for performers and chaperones* who live more than 4 hours away from the venue.
 If driving is an option and that distance is more than 4 hours, From the Top will contribute to those ground transportation costs.

-- Lodging is provided for the performer/ensemble and one chaperone.
+- Lodging is provided for the performer(s) and one chaperone.
 For small ensembles, members may be asked to share rooms.

 - Large ensembles are typically selected for tapings in their home area to avoid travel costs.

 - Ground transportation at the venue location (i.e. transportation to and from airport, public transportation, etc.), food, and other sundry expenses are the responsibility of the performer.